IanWhitney/rdd_presentation/presentation.md

 1971

 UNIX introduces man pages, which were initially written after implementation.
-But their importance only grew.
-Man pages became Readme files as open source software takes off.
+I can't prove it, but surely someone wrote a man page before writing the program.
+If they had blogs, they would have blogged about it.

-Thanks to GitHub (co-founded by Tom Preston-Werner, he of the RDD blog post), Readmes are more important that ever.
+Thanks to GitHub (co-founded by Tom Preston-Werner, he of the RDD blog post), Readmes are more important that ever, they are how programmers for years will learn about your code.

 Ok, how does this work

 Before writing code, before writing tests, document how your application will work.